I recently forked a project and applied several fixes. I then created a pull request which was then accepted.

 Try reading this one.
 It describes how to handle big Git repositories and how to upstream them with latest changes.

-As a complement to this answer, I was looking for a way to update all remote tracking branches of my cloned repo from upstream in one go.
+As a complement to this answer, I was looking for a way to update all remote branches of my cloned repo (origin) from upstream branches in one go.
 This is how I did it.

 git fetch upstream.